Janix2099/google_book_information_service/readme.txt

 This microservice allows you to query the Google Books API programmatically via ZeroMQ.
 It acts as an intermediary, handling requests and formatting responses for your application.
 Make sure to connect the server to whatever you prefer, right now we are just using localhost @ 5555.
+Can change how much is pulled via editing the "maxResults" param.

 ## How It Works
 - The **Client** sends a request to the microservice via a ZeroMQ `REQ` socket.